How We Are Funded

 Historic Funding Shortfalls

-Last year, the MN Legislature allocated substantial funding for schools.
+In 2023, the MN Legislature allocated substantial funding for schools.
 Along with the additional funding, the legislature approved mandates that directed how much of the funding is spent.
 While the new funding is appreciated, we still have to find ways to cover some current and historical mandates that are underfunded or even unfunded by the state.

 Educational Costs Per Student Vary Based On Learning Needs